The longest and largest dragonfly in the U.S., the beneficial and beautiful Giant Darner is hard to miss.

 Giant Darners can be found as far south as Mexico and cover portions of the lower western United States.
 Mating and feeding activity keeps the Giant Darner busy throughout the spring and summer months.
-Adults eat insects (crawling and flying), helping control the population size of nuisance bugs like mosquitoes and flies.
+Adults eat insects (crawling and flying), graciously helping control the population size of nuisance bugs like mosquitoes and flies.
 Like most other dragonflies, the Giant Darner lays its eggs in water sources, allowing larvae to burrow into the water source's bottom.
 These develop into naiads and feed on other aquatic insects as well as small fish and tadpoles.
 They eventually crawl out of the water onto land in order to molt, a maturing process that leads to their double set of wings.